-Hundreds of thousands of Americans have been implanted with a device known as an IVC blood clot filter.
-This filter is supposed to stop blood clots from moving to the heart, potentially saving lives.
+An IVC blood clot filter is supposed to stop blood clots from moving to the heart, potentially saving lives.
 And while some IVC filters have delivered truly miraculous results, many—especially those made by CF Bard—have proven to be deadly.
-The filter can dislodge from its position in the body and end up perforating the heart or lungs.
+This is because the filter can dislodge and end up perforating the heart or lungs.

-If you’ve been harmed by an IVC blood clot filter, you should speak to a lawyer.
+If you’ve been harmed by an IVC blood clot filter, you should speak to a personal injury lawyer.
 John Foy & Associates is one of the most respected medical device injury law firms in the country.
-We have experience with IVC filter cases and can help you understand your legal options.
-Call us at 404-400-4000 and get a free consultation today.
+We have experience with IVC filter cases and can help you understand your legal options, so call us at 404-400-4000 for your free consultation.

 An IVC filter is a device that fits into the inferior vena cava (IVC), the largest blood vein in the body.
 The IVC is the main vessel that brings blood from the lower half of the body back to the lungs and heart.
 Under some circumstances, however, blood clots can form in the lower body and then travel through the IVC.
 If these clots reach the heart or lungs they can cause a medical emergency and potentially death.
 An IVC filter is designed to prevent this.

 to find a John Foy office near you

 People need IVC filters for many reasons, but all involve a high risk of forming blood clots inside the veins (venous thrombosis).
 This risk can be caused by: